kavinbharathii/nerdtree/README.md

 -el   : list all directories with sub directories
--web  : output the github repo for nerdtree project -loc  : output the full path to the argument (file_name) if present in the cwd or in the dirs in cwd -cp   : copy a contents of a file to a new file if specified the name.
-Else it creates {original_name}_copy file
+-web  : output the github repo for nerdtree project -loc  : output the full path to the argument (file_name) if present in the cwd or in the dirs in cwd -cp   : copy a file to new file if name is specified.
+Else it creates {original_name}_copy file.
 ```

 <h1>Examples:</h1>